JoyberryStudios/joyberrystudios.github.io/_posts/2021-03-07-prepareForSpring.md

 I have a fall/winter and spring/summer rotation for our blankets and pillows.
 I make all of my own pillow covers, including [the quilted ones above.](https://joyberrystudios.com/2021/03/05/ohioQuiltPillow.html){:target=”_blank”}
 Since I just have to replace the covers they are easy to store in the off season.
 It is so much easier than buying whole new pillows!

 Etsy has a ton of pillow covers to check out or you can make your own.
-[I wrote a blog post about how to make a simple zippered pillow case]()){:target=”_blank”} .
+[I wrote a blog post about how to make a simple zippered pillow case](https://joyberrystudios.com/2021/02/06/pillows.html){:target=”_blank”} .
 It is a great first sewing project!

 I like to pair these pillows with this light knit blanket from IKEA.
 I’ve also been dreaming about making a light double gauze quilt.
 It would be perfect for snuggling during warmer months.